oneapi-src/oneDAL/README.md

 ```

 ## Scikit-learn patching

+Python interface to efficient Intel® Data Analytics and Acceleration Library (DAAL) provided by daal4py allows one to create scikit-learn compatible estimators, transformers, clusterers, etc. powered by DAAL which are nearly as efficient as native programs.
-daal4py also have an API which matches API from scikit-learn.
+daal4py have an API which matches API from scikit-learn.
 This framework allows you to speed up your existing projects by changing one line of code

 ```python